|Original author(s)||Neil Brown|

 - If the reboot fails, do NOT add /dev/sda1 into the array until the problem is corrected!

-Mdmpd is a computer program for the GNU/Linux Operating System.
+Mdmpd is a program for GNU/Linu.
 It is part of the mdadm package written and copyrighted by Red Hat.
 The program is used to monitor multi-path (RAID) devices, and is usually started at boot time as a service, and afterwards running as a daemon.

 mdmpd – daemon to monitor MD multipath devices